rpellerin/rpellerin.github.io/content/living-in-the-usa-visa-insurance-ssn-and-taxes.md

 - First Parenthèse emailed me a bunch of files to read and fill out ([a very long one addressed to CIEE](https://www.ciee.org/internship-usa/downloads/2017/CIEE_2017_Standard_INT-PCT_Application.pdf), and a short one for Parenthèse).
 They also ask for a copy of your passport.
 Fortunately, you can send them back over email.
 - Next you pay (roughly 1500€ in total).
-- By now, Parenthèse must have sent your dossier to CIEE.
-You'll be contacted by them, [asking you to provide them with your supervisor's details (on a website).](https://www.ciee.org/internship-usa/downloads/2016/CIEE_Electronic_DS-7002_Instructions_for_Participants.pdf).
+- By the time they get the money, Parenthèse must have sent your dossier to CIEE.
+You'll be contacted by them, [asking you to provide them with your supervisor's details (on a website)](https://www.ciee.org/internship-usa/downloads/2016/CIEE_Electronic_DS-7002_Instructions_for_Participants.pdf).
 Once done, your supervisor at your company will have to complete a form referred to as DS-7002.
 Then, you and your supervisor will both have to sign this form electronically, on the same website.
 - After a few days, Parenthèse will receive a mail with your entire dossier (DS-2019, DS-7002, SEVIS fee payment receipt, proof of insurance, and a letter for the social security).
 They will forward everything to you.
 - From now on, it is your responsibility to make an appointment at the US embassy.
 However you will need to complete an online form (the Online Nonimmigrant Visa Application, aka DS-160) beforehand.
 Upon completion of this form, you will have to pay a fee (152€ as of December 2016) by making a transfer.
 Once they receive the money, they will enable you to make an appointment.
 More information about that on [this website](https://fr.usembassy.gov/fr/visas-fr/visas-de-sejour-temporaire/).
 [Here is the French website to make an appointment.](https://ais.usvisa-info.com/fr-fr/niv)
 - Finally, you will get to go to the embassy.
 Bring your passport, DS-2019, DS-7002, DS-160, SEVIS receipt, a 5"x5" photo of you (although a regular passport photo worked for me), and a proof of ties to your home country.
 Do not expect anything crazy, you'll get asked a couple of questions (like what the purpose of your trip is), fingerprints scanned, and within minutes you're out!
 Damn stressing though.
 Make sure you arrive at least 15 minutes early.
 Here are two links to articles (written in French), about how to prepare for this interview: [Visa J1 – L’ambassade](http://gaelleinlosangeles.com/visa-j1-l-ambassade/) and [USA: ENTRETIEN À L'AMBASSADE DES ÉTATS-UNIS D'AMÉRIQUE](http://blog.eexit.net/usa-entretien-a-lambassade-des-etats-unis-damerique/) (the latter is outdated).